 Medical Laboratory Technician

-HCC's Medical Laboratory Technician associate career degree is a full-time, daytime, fall semester entry program designed for students seeking a career in the clinical laboratory setting such as in hospitals, clinics, and POLs (Physician Office Laboratories), or related fields such as veterinary labs, research, forensics, environmental science, drug companies, medical sales, medical equipment service, and public health.
+HCC's Medical Laboratory Technician associate career degree is designed for students seeking a career in the clinical laboratory setting such as in hospitals, clinics, and POLs (Physician Office Laboratories), or related fields such as veterinary labs, research, forensics, environmental science, drug companies, medical sales, medical equipment service, and public health.

 The curriculum includes instruction in proper techniques for blood collection procedures, handling of specimens, laboratory mathematics and quality control methodologies, and analysis and interpretation of clinical properties and components of body fluids, including evaluation of differential test results and microscopy.
 Successful graduates may sit for professional certification exams from national agencies such as the American Society for Clinical Pathology.